Onodric/Toy-Consignment-Shop/README.md

 # Toy Consignment Shop

-You are going to create an application for a consignment store specializing in children's toys.
-Use Google image search to find some toys for your store.
+An application for a consignment store specializing in children's toys.
+Images from Google image search to find some toys for your store.

+## Resources

-## SASS Automation
+- SASS

-You must use SASS to style your application.
-Using your automation tool of choice, set up a task to automate the transpilation of SASS to CSS for inclusion in your application.
+- Grunt
+- Browserify
+- Handlebars

-## Firebase Structure
+- Firebase

-Create a new Firebase application.
-There will only be one collection, named `toys`.
+- jQuery

-### Toy Data
+## Toy Data

 Each toy will need the following properties.